Skip to main content

 J-1 Language Requirement

-All visitors selected to participate in a J-1 program at Cornell must provide proof of sufficient English language knowledge.
+All visitors selected to participate in J-1 programs at Cornell must provide proof of sufficient English language knowledge.
+The academic department must certify that the prospective exchange visitor can function on a day-to-day basis and conduct the proposed academic activities in English.

-• "The prospective exchange visitor has the English language skills sufficient to function on a day-to-day basis in the United States."
-Functioning on a day-to-day basis is defined as being able to successfully communicate with the local community, such as negotiating with a landlord, explaining symptoms to a physician, understanding emergency instructions from police or fire departments, etc.
+• "The prospective exchange visitor has the English language skills sufficient to function on a day-to-day basis in the United States": Functioning on a day-to-day basis is defined as being able to communicate successfully with the local community, such as negotiating with a landlord, explaining symptoms to a physician, or understanding emergency instructions from police or fire departments.

-• "The prospective exchange visitor has the English language skills sufficient to conduct his/her proposed academic activities (research, teaching, internship, etc.) in the exchange activity environment."
-The prospective visitor must be able to efficiently communicate and understand academic concepts in English, including safety issues and instructions in a lab context.
+• "The prospective exchange visitor has the English language skills sufficient to conduct his/her proposed academic activities (research, teaching, internship, etc.) in the exchange activity environment": The prospective visitor must be able to efficiently communicate and understand academic concepts in English, including safety issues and instructions in a lab context.

 • Through an objective interview conducted in English.